oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/orders/organization-order-creation.rst

 .. begin_body

-To configure the order creation options per organization:
+To configure the :term:`order <Order>` creation options per organization:

 1. Navigate to **System > User Management > Organizations** in the main menu.
 2. For the necessary organization, hover over the |IcMore| **More Options** menu at the end of the row and click |IcConfig| to start editing the configuration.